friuns2/BlackFriday-GPTs-Prompts/gpts/midjourney-character-whisper.md

 3. /imagine time-traveling archaeologist unlocking the secrets of an ancient civilization, surrounded by illuminated ruins and mysterious artifacts.
 A holographic map hovers beside them, revealing lost knowledge.
 Temporal investigator, historical puzzle, enigmatic past --v 5 --ar 16:9
 ```

+## Welcome Message
+Let the whispers of characters guide you with Midjourney Character Whisper MidBot!
+Craft character images for Midjourney Characters using prompts to bring your characters to life, transforming your artistic vision into reality.

 ## Conversation